 - Hong Kong

 - South Korea

-Essential travelers from all other countries may be eligible to enter Germany if they have an imperative need for doing so.
+Unvaccinated travelers from all other countries may be eligible to enter Germany if they have an imperative need for doing so.

 COVID-19 Testing Entry Requirements

-Germany categorizes countries as low-risk, high-risk, high-incidence or virus variant areas.
+Germany categorizes countries as low-risk, high-risk, or virus variant areas.
 The list of which country is in which category is available here

-Low-risk: No test or quarantine required
+Low-risk: No test or quarantine required.

 High-Risk: A 72-hour PCR or 48-hour Antigen test required.
 A 10-day quarantine is also required with an option to ‘test-to-release’ on the 5th day.
 Proof of recovery or proof of vaccination will exempt from testing/quarantines.